Kenpali Core Specification

 Parameters:

-• b (number): The amount to take away.
+a(Number): The amount to subtract from.b(Number): The amount to take away.

 Returns:

-• (number): The difference.
+- (Number): The difference.

 negative